webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 ### Shutdown

 1. Gradually turn the **High Pressure Bypass Valve** (Stainless with Black Handle) to the OPEN POSITION.
 Rotate away and down.
 Pointy end up.
 This will release the high pressure within the RO system.
-2. Switch OFF the breaker labeled "Water Maker" at the main breaker panel or let battery continue to charge if main bank has ample power.
+2. Switch OFF relay #1 on the Victron GX.
-3. The RO unit may be left in this “stand by” condition with the seawater for one day.
+3. The RO unit may be left in this “stand by” condition with the seawater for up to one day.
 If the RO unit will be out of service for extended time periods, please refer flushing instructions.

-### Water Filters

-A charcoal/kdf water filter with a replaceable element is installed inline on the cold water line going to the drinking faucet at the galley sink.
-Only this drinking faucet is double filtered.

-*EVERY FILL-UP* Add a few tablespoons of baking soda, particularly if the water is heavily chlorinated.
-If filling from a unknown source, a half cup of bleach per tank will help kill algae or bacteria.

-*IF CONTAMINATED BY ALGAE* Clean out tanks though access ports in tops of tanks.
-Add one cup of chlorine bleach per tank, fill with water Let sit for 6-12 hours and flush the solution through the system Periodically clean sediment strainer.
-Rinse thoroughly with fresh water.
-Follow steps above for a new tank to complete the cleaning process.

-Change water filter elements at least once every 4 months, or whenever flow is reduced.

-### Manual Water Pump

-A foot-operated water pump is mounted in the galley sole.
-This pump supplies fresh water to the galley sink faucet, when operating the fresh water pressure pump is not desired.
-The galley sink faucet must be full on in the cold position for water to flow.
-A twist of the foot releases and returns the pump to the recessed position.
+4. Freshwater flush can happen after pressure and boost pumps are off.
+Currently the motorized valve is controlled from relay #2 of the Venus GX.
+When the switch is on the valve opens, allowing freshwater from the tank to flow through the prefilter and membrane housing.
+The house freshwater pump must be on.
+Turning off the switch will close the valve.
+The valve takes a few seconds to open or close.

 ### Storage/Cleaning
+Next up on the list is automatic fresh water flush.

 Use the alaki first at 50 grams per 4.5 litres water, circulate for 1/2 hour, stop circulation and let it soak for 1 hour, circulate for another 1/2 hour then flush out.
 Fill with acid at same dilution as alkali, circulate for 45 min - 1 hour then flush.
 Do not use soak for the acid.